dlang-community/D-YAML/docsrc/tutorials/getting_started.rst

 The *Node.get()* method is used to get value of a scalar node, allowing to specify type.
 D:YAML will try to return the scalar as this type, converting if needed, throwing *YAMLException* if not possible.

+Finally we dump the document we just read to ``output.yaml`` with the *Dumper.dump()* method. *Dumper* is a struct used to dump YAML documents.
+The *dump()* method writes one or more documents to a file, throwing *YAMLException* if the file could not be written to.

+D:YAML doesn't preserve style information in documents, so even though ``output.yaml`` will contain the same data as ``input.yaml``, it might be formatted differently.
+Comments are not preserved, either.

 ^^^^^^^^^